J3sven/ChocoTTS/README.md

 ```

 ## License
-This project is licensed under the GNU GPL License.
-See the LICENSE file for more details.
+This project is licensed under the GNU General Public License.
+See the [LICENSE](https://github.com/J3sven/dalamud-texttotalk-websocket-interpreter/blob/main/LICENSE) file for more details.